More Prosperous Texas

 Texas is the blueprint for America’s future.
 Under Governor Abbott’s leadership, Texas is a national economic leader:

-• #1 for semiconductors that power cell phones, computers, cars, and more
+- #1 for the semiconductors that power cell phones, computers, cars, and more

-Governor Abbott worked with the Texas Legislature during the 88th Legislative Session to ensure the Texas economy continues to grow and lead.
+Governor Abbott worked with the Texas Legislature during the 88th Legislative Session to ensure the Texas economy continues to grow and lead the nation.
 The Governor signed new laws to help keep Texas the best state for business, including:

 Related News